 Call for Proposals

-To download a site plan indicating the location of Folly within the park, click here.
+To download a site plan and photos indicating the location of the education corridor within the park, click here.

 To download a survey plan, click here.

-To download a CAD file of the site, click here.
+To download a complete list of available equipment, click here.

 Applicants are encouraged to visit Socrates, a unique waterfront park located in an industrial area of Long Island City, Queens, before submitting their applications and to explore Socrates’ website to learn about the history and context of the project.
 A competitive proposal will address the site’s rugged, urban outdoor environment.
 Please be aware that the winning proposal is subject to final approval by Socrates and League staff and must meet safety and technical requirements to be able to withstand the effects of weather and public use.